CraigCovey/spark-examples/spark-2_1/scala/hdfs_kudu/spark_df_to_impala.md

+# Integrating Spark + HDFS + Impala
-# Exporting Spark Dataframe to an Impala Table
+Exporting a Spark dataframe to an Impala table

 _By Craig Covey - 2017_